strimzi/strimzi-kafka-oauth/README.md

 This is true for configuring the server side of the Kafka Broker, as well as for the Kafka client side - when using OAuth 2 for inter-broker communication.

 The authentication configuration specific to the Strimzi Kafka OAuth can be specified as part of JAAS configuration in the form of JAAS parameter values.
-The authorization configuration for KeycloakRBACAuthorizer is specified as `server.properties` key-value pairs.
+The authorization configuration for KeycloakAuthorizer is specified as `server.properties` key-value pairs.
 Both authentication and authorization configuration specific to Strimzi Kafka OAuth can also be set as ENV vars, or as Java system properties.
 The limitation here is that authentication configuration specified in this manner can not be listener-scoped.